Paris Hotels 2026: 49 Real Stays From £78

 - Best Hotels in Cannes 2026 — the Croisette Palace hotels, the Film Festival, and the most concentrated luxury hotel strip in France outside Paris.

-Each guide follows the same 15-hotel, neighbourhood-by-neighbourhood format you've just read — written by the same Scout team, with the same no-markup, no-booking-fee promise.
+Each guide follows the same tiered, neighbourhood-by-neighbourhood format you've just read — written by the same Scout team, with the same no-markup, no-booking-fee promise.

 Ready to Book Your Paris Hotel?

-Use JetMeAway to compare live Paris hotel prices across Expedia, Trip.com, Hotels.com, Agoda, Trivago, RateHawk and Webbeds — 7 providers, one search, zero booking fees.
+Use JetMeAway to compare live Paris hotel prices across Expedia, Trip.com, Hotels.com, Agoda, Trivago, RateHawk and Webbeds — 7 providers, one search, zero booking fees — across all three tiers in this guide, from £78 budget stays to Palace icons.

 Or if you haven't booked flights yet: Search UK flights to Paris CDG → — Virgin Atlantic, British Airways, easyJet, and Air France all fly direct from multiple UK airports in under 2 hours.